 The societal, cultural and religious definition of brother and sister

-The standard usage of the words “brothers and sisters” is universal across cultures and religions and used throughout societies to mean blood relations — siblings.
-These words can also signify a close relationship based on a mutual understanding which in part touches on the topic under discussion, but commonly based throughout society on a different value system from the Bible.
+The standard usage of the phrase “brothers and sisters” is universal across cultures and religions and used throughout societies to mean blood relations–siblings.
+These words can also signify a close relationship based on a mutual understanding that touches on the topic under discussion but is commonly based on a different value system from the Bible throughout society.

-The words brothers and sisters in part or as a whole is littered throughout the scriptures and has been adopted by different groups in a cultural and religious sense to mean different things:
+The phrase “brothers and sisters” in part or a whole is littered throughout the scriptures and adopted by different groups culturally or religiously to mean various things:

 - a member of a religious order of men

 - anyone who voices the name “Jesus” and claims to worship him